ganeshiyer316/Tab0/README.md

 Tab Age Tracker respects your privacy:
 - It only tracks tab URLs, titles, and creation times
-- All data is stored locally on your computer
+- Detailed tab data is stored locally on your computer
+- Only aggregated statistics are sent to the server for trend analysis
-- No data is sent to any remote servers
+- No personally identifiable information is collected
 - No tab content is read or analyzed
+- You can use the extension without the web dashboard if preferred

 ## License